Does Imprimatur & Nihil Obstat = Church approval?

 "Can.
 829 The approval or permission to publish some work is valid FOR THE ORIGINAL TEXT but NOT FOR NEW EDITIONS OR TRANSLATIONS OF THE SAME."

-I don't have the 1989 edition of the book TAN first put out, but I have a sneaking suspicion they may not have sought the proper approval for the new 1989 edition with the added text, not because there was something wrong with it per se, but because they couldn't bother to go for reapproval for the added texts already approved in other books.
+I don't have the 1989 edition of the book TAN first put out, but I have a sneaking suspicion they may not have sought the proper approval for the new 1989 edition with the added text, not because there was something wrong with it per se, but because they couldn't bother to go for re-approval for the added texts already approved in other books, basically to save time and throw out a new publication.
 HOWEVER, even if new material comes from previously approved sources, the original approved text has been changed and therefore according to Canon Law the new edition, even if previously approved, MUST BE APPROVED AGAIN if it has been changed with the added material.

-BE CAREFUL -- just because a book is approved, doesn't mean the mystic who wrote it is approved unless the local bishop declares thier visions are supernatural.
+BE CAREFUL -- just because a book is approved, doesn't mean the mystic who wrote it is approved unless the their visions are declared supernatural.

 Also, just because a book says it is approved does not mean it is, and also be careful of a book from a mystic that says it doesn't need approval.
 If their book touches on religion, faith or morals, which visions usually do, then according to Canon Law they need to seek approval for their texts before they can be made public.